Generalized Convolutional Neural Networks for Point Cloud Data: Introduction and Related Work

 Current leading solutions generally involve two different classes, both of which involve converting the point cloud into a format more convenient for conventional CNNs.
 One way to do so involves converting the point cloud into a three dimensional grid where each value in the grid represents the presence or number of points in that volume, and applying a 3-dimensional convolution \citep{DBLP:journals/corr/HegdeZ16}.
 This works reasonably well, but has the downside of densifying sparse data.
 In addition, the size of the input grows by the cube of the granularity required of the network.
 The other dominant design is to project the model into multiple 2D views of the object \citep{su15mvcnn}.
 Ensembles of the former are currently the most effective\citep{DBLP:journals/corr/BrockLRW16}, at least with regard to the ModelNet40 and ModelNet10 datasets\citep{DBLP:journals/corr/WuSKTX14}.
 These are benchmark datasets of 3D models broken up into 40 and 10 classes, and with 12311 and 4917 samples respectively.

-Recent work has demonstrated strong results without requiring this conversion, and deal with the data natively.
-PointNets\citep{PointNets} calculate features for individual points, while Kd-Networks\citep{DBLP:journals/corr/KlokovL17} split point clouds into Kd-trees, with each layer working on the features of the nodes below it.
-Our new method falls into this category, however is still based on the concept of convolution.
+Recent work has demonstrated strong results without requiring this conversion, all the while dealing with the data natively.
+PointNets\citep{PointNets} calculate features for all individual points, while Kd-Networks\citep{DBLP:journals/corr/KlokovL17} split point clouds into Kd-trees, with each layer working on the features of the nodes below it.

+Our new method is related to both classes.
+It is a convolution in a traditional mathematical sense, however it is also defined over a continuous input space, allowing it to work natively with both point clouds and images.
+In this manner, our technique generalizes CNNs.
+This bridges the gap between the former traditional CNN based models, and the latter techniques that forgo convolution in order to natively consume point clouds.